 Currently, Atwix is #1 contributor to Magento in 2018.
 Among all the projects that Atwix has greatly contributed to, the one we are especially proud of is Multi-Source Inventory (or MSI as we all call it).

-In this article, I want to share with you what Multi-Source Inventory in Magento 2.3 is and review its main features so you can better understand how your business can leverage them.
-Also, we will discover how system integrators like Atwix extend and develop the MSI shoulder to shoulder with Magento community and what could be the future of the product.
+In this article, I will share with you what Multi-Source Inventory in Magento 2.3 is and review its main features so you can better understand how your business can leverage them.
+Additionally, we will explore how system integrators like Atwix extend and develop the MSI shoulder-to-shoulder with the Magento community and what the future of the product could hold.

 What is Magento MSI?